spitz-dan-l/wreck/README.md

 - Exporting transcripts.
 There's currently not a great way to copy the entire transcript of a playthrough as text and save it somewhere.
 Currently, selecting and copy-pasting the page yields a few formatting bugs.

 - Many more, that are too intertwined with the core design principles of the game to be easily listed as "missing features".

+## Thoughts on IF design

+Venience World began as an experiment in IF design.
+It still largely is that, but I believe in it enough now to say it will be more than an experiment.

+#### The autocomplete parser interface

+I think the interface creates new opportunities for the IF medium.
+Using it is qualitatively distinct from playing traditional parser games (e.g. Inform7), and newer link-based games (e.g. Twine).

+There are fewer options than in traditional parser games, and (arguably) more options than in link games.

+A large class of player errors is impossible with this interface.
+Anything the player "shouldn't be able to say" is "unutterable" by default, a natural consequence of the design.
+(There are other sorts of "useful" errors, that are worth keeping in.)
+I think this, along with the direct feedback of autocomplete options, changes the experience of playing a lot.

+Not necessarily "for the better".
+Just different.

+There is still a sense of composing commands, a sense of personal performance in "uttering".
+I really enjoy this aspect of parser IF, and I think with an interface like this it's possible to enable the player to utter much more varied sorts of things.
+A sense of poetry can be captured.

+#### The plastic scrollback history

+Another novel feature of Venience World's design is the plasticity of the scrollback history.

+The idea for a plastic or mutable scrollback history is not really new.
+But Venience World takes a very particular kind of approach to it.

+There have been IF games created where the player has the affordance of swapping between different lexical blobs to produce different narrative outcomes.
+This is an extremely rich area for innovation in IF design.
+Venience World's particular take explores a small fraction of the space.

+My goal with Venience World's plastic scrollback history is to produce two particular effects:

+1. To reference and annotate recently-printed text as an evocative tool.
+2. To exercise greater authorial control over the appearance and flow of the story over time.

+With (1) we make possible one of the core mechanics of Venience World: the interpretation of events and recited words.
+By applying our interpretive acts as annotations directly to the source text, we evoke the interpretations in a unique (and I feel, fun, interesting) way.

+With (2) we can perform "cleanup" on the scrollback history, drawing attention to what we want and hiding repetitive or otherwise irrelevant sections of text.

+There is a slippery slope with a plastic scrollback history.
+We have the opportunity to do much more than just (1) and (2).
+Common tropes might be to "rewrite" events entirely.
+Time-travel mechanics, or psychological horror themes of unreliable memories come to mind.
+In Venience World I have elected to steer clear of these, sticking to some conservative rules:

+- Don't adjust history scrolled too far above the current view.
+- Don't *alter* anything; only annotate, restyle or hide.

+I like these minimalist rules; they provide enjoyable creative constraints, they allow subtler mechanics to shine through, and they prevent certain design anti-patterns.